wazum/sluggi/README.md

 **Redirect control** – Editors choose whether to create redirects when changing a URL.

+**Redirect info** – See how many redirects point to a page, with a direct link to manage them.

 **Any table** – Works with pages, news, events, or any record with a TCA slug field.

 ## Features